The Magic of Play: How It Inspires & Aids Early Development

 - Schedule downtime.
 Make sure kids have free time every day to play on their own.
 Aside from encouraging creativity, it teaches them to use their own resources to amuse or soothe themselves.

 - Limit screen time.
-When kids watch a movie or even an educational program, they experience someone else's make-believe world instead of exercising their imaginations.
+When kids watch a movie or even an educational program, they experience someone else's make-believe world instead of using their own imaginations.
 Some subjects on TV are not appropriate for preschoolers.
 Young kids also are more influenced by advertising since they can't tell the difference between commercials and actual programs.
 The same goes for digital advertising inserted in online games and apps.
-Experts recommend that children over age 2 limit screen time, which includes TV, DVDs, computers, smart phones, and tablets, to no more than 1-2 hours of quality programming per day for kids 2 to 5 years old.
+Experts recommend limiting screen time (which includes TV, DVDs, computers, smartphones, and tablets) to no more than 1 hour of quality programming per day for kids 2 to 5 years old.
 When your child does use a screen, take time to watch together.

 When the Magic Ends

 The day will come when the princess tiaras collect dust and your little ones no longer believe they can fly.
 It's a bittersweet moment.
 You'll miss glimpses into that world where anything is possible.
 But it's a sign that your child's brain is developing as it should.

 The prefrontal cortex — the area of the brain just behind the forehead — has made the connections it needs to process more high-level thinking.
 So, the way a child thought the world worked is now not necessarily how it actually does work.

 Take, for example, vacuum cleaners.
 A 2-year-old might throw a tantrum because he fears that, just as the dog hair got sucked up off the carpet, he will too.
 But a year or two later, he might pretend he's being chased by the vacuum "monster" — and gain confidence from knowing that it will never get him.